dlrudie/Snip/README.md

 Note
 ----
-The hyphen used is an En Dash character!
-Snip uses this character internally to split the text apart so make sure you use this En Dash character or Snip will not read it correctly!
+The hyphen used is an en dash character!
+Snip uses this character internally to split the text apart so make sure you use this en dash character or Snip will not read it correctly!

 FOOBAR2000